Beneficial Finance PPI Claim

 Beneficial Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Beneficial Finance.

-There are many examples of Beneficial Finance mis-selling PPI, some customers were not even made aware by Beneficial Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Beneficial Finance that it was optional.
+There are many examples of Beneficial Finance mis-selling PPI, some consumers were not even made aware by Beneficial Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Beneficial Finance that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Beneficial Finance, and this was not disclosed to you at the point of sale, then you would be due compensation from Beneficial Finance.